Lin-Manuel Miranda

-His television work includes recurring roles on The Electric Company (2009–2010) and His Dark Materials (2019).
-Miranda hosted Saturday Night Live in 2016 and had a guest role on Curb Your Enthusiasm in 2018, for which he was nominated twice for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
+His television work includes recurring roles on The Electric Company (2009–2010) and His Dark Materials (2019–2022).
+Miranda hosted Saturday Night Live in 2016, and had a guest role on Curb Your Enthusiasm in 2018; he was nominated twice for the Primetime Emmy.
 He has been politically active on behalf of Puerto Rico.
 Miranda met with politicians in 2016 to speak out in favor of debt relief for Puerto Rico and raised funds for rescue efforts and disaster relief after Hurricane Maria in 2017.

 Early life and education

-Lin-Manuel Miranda was born on January 16, 1980, in New York City to Dr. Luz Towns-Miranda, a clinical psychologist, and Luis Miranda Jr., a Democratic Party consultant.
-The name "Lin-Manuel" was inspired by a poem about the Vietnam War, Nana roja para mi hijo Lin Manuel, by the Puerto Rican writer José Manuel Torres Santiago.
-He was raised Catholic in the neighborhood of Inwood.
-He is of Puerto Rican, Mexican, and African descent.
-During childhood and his teens, he spent at least one month each year with his grandparents in Vega Alta, Puerto Rico.
-Miranda has one older sister, Luz, who is the Chief Financial Officer of the MirRam Group, a strategic consulting firm in Government and Communications.
+Miranda was born on January 16, 1980, in New York City to Luz Towns-Miranda, a clinical psychologist, and Luis Miranda Jr., a political consultant.
+He is of predominantly Puerto Rican descent and also has distant Mexican, English, and African American ancestry.
+His parents named him "Lin-Manuel" after a poem about the Vietnam War by Puerto Rican writer José Manuel Torres Santiago entitled "Nana roja para mi hijo Lin Manuel" ("Red Lullaby for My Son Lin Manuel").
+Miranda grew up in the Inwood neighborhood of Manhattan and was raised as a Catholic.
+During childhood and his teens, Miranda spent at least one month each year with his grandparents in Vega Alta, Puerto Rico.
+Miranda has one older sister, Luz, who is the Chief Financial Officer of the MirRam Group, a strategic consulting firm in government and communications.

 Miranda attended Hunter College Elementary School and Hunter College High School.
-Among his classmates was journalist Chris Hayes, who was Miranda's first director when Miranda starred in a school play described by Hayes as "a 20-minute musical that featured a maniacal fetal pig in a nightmare that [Miranda] had cut up in biology class".
-His classmates also included rapper Immortal Technique, who bullied Miranda, although the two later became friends.
+Among his classmates was Chris Hayes, now a journalist.
+Hayes was Miranda's first director when he starred in a school play, which was described by Hayes as "a 20-minute musical that featured a maniacal fetal pig in a nightmare that [Miranda] had cut up in biology class".
+His classmates also included rapper Immortal Technique, who had bullied Miranda, although the two later became friends.
 Miranda began writing musicals at school.

-As a student, Miranda wrote the earliest draft of what would become his first Broadway musical, In the Heights, in 1999, his sophomore year of college at Wesleyan University.
+Miranda wrote the earliest draft of what would become his first Broadway musical, In the Heights, in 1999, during his sophomore year of college at Wesleyan University.
 After the show was accepted by Wesleyan's student theater company, Second Stage, Miranda added freestyle rap and salsa numbers, and the show was premiered there in 1999.
 Miranda wrote and directed several other musicals at Wesleyan and acted in many other productions, ranging from musicals to William Shakespeare.
 He graduated from Wesleyan in 2002.